myersg86/gitlab/doc/development/reference_processing.md

 - Nodes with the ancestor node that we want to ignore (`ignore_ancestor_query`)
 - Empty lines
 - Link tags with the empty "href" attribute.
-- ...

-Instead of filtering the whole document (skipping such nodes for each filter), those filtered `nodes` are stored in `Banzai` pipeline `result` Hash as `result[:reference_filter_nodes]`.
+To avoid filtering such nodes for each ReferenceFilter, we do it only once and store the result in the result Hash of the pipeline as result[:reference_filter_nodes].

 Pipeline `result` is passed to each filter for modification, so every time when `ReferenceFilter` replaces text or link tag, filtered list (`reference_filter_nodes`) will be updated for the next filter to use.

-This allows filtering the whole document only once, instead of every time for each `ReferenceFilter`.

 ## Reference parsers